Welcome to the ‘It Program’

 HIIT It: Do one or more of these cardio exercises that get your heart pumping almost anywhere with easy actions.
 Do these throughout the day.
 See videos for demonstrations.

-Build It: Do these 6 exercises that strengthen the essential primary motions of life.
+Build It: Do these 6 foundational exercises that strengthen the essential primary motions of life.
 They are easy to do and should be a part of everyone's routine.
 You can perform all of them at once or spread them throughout the day.
 Do these two to three times a week or daily.
-See videos for demonstrations.n
+See videos for demonstrations.

 Supplemental 'IT Program'

-Fuel It: The “Fuel It” program is designed to support the “It (Independent Training) program” by emphasizing the importance of proper nutrition for maintaining good health and enhancing physical training outcomes.
+Fuel It: The “Fuel It” program is designed to support the “It (Independent Training) Program” by emphasizing the importance of proper nutrition for maintaining good health and enhancing physical training outcomes.
 Simply put a healthy diet should include a variety of fruits and vegetables, whole grains, lean proteins, healthy fats, and low fat dairy or dairy alternatives, with appropriate daily servings tailored to men and women.
 Try to meet these several guidelines.

 Sleep On It: Sleep, along with nutrition and exercise, is one of the pillars of overall health and is crucial for recovery from physical training.
 Here are some of the best suggestions I've found to help you get and stay asleep.
-“Sleep On It” is also part of the "IT Program (Independent Training)," which offers short but powerful solutions for enhancing your mental and physical well-being.

 Master List of IT Program